Claude Edward Elkins Jr Timeline: A Life Explored Through

 When records conflict, keep the strongest source at the center and treat the others as supporting clues.
 A funeral home notice, a death certificate, and a cemetery record usually carry more weight than a copied index entry.

-What does the Jr suffix mean in Claude Edward Elkins Jr?
+What does the Jr suffix mean in it?

 The Jr suffix usually means a son was named after his father, though legal use can vary by family.
-In the case of Claude Edward Elkins Jr, the suffix is a strong clue that there may have been an older Claude Edward Elkins in the same family line.
+In the case of this, the suffix is a strong clue that there may have been an older Claude Edward Elkins in the same family line.

-This matters because suffixes are not just decoration.
-They are identity markers, especially in genealogical research, probate records, and obituary matching.
+This matters because suffixes aren’t just decoration.
+They’re identity markers, especially in genealogical research, probate records, and obituary matching.

 Why suffixes cause confusion